-A (2004) draft to amend the Customs Code would have established a complicated registration system for IPR enforcement at the border.
+A draft bill several years ago to amend the Customs Code would have established a complicated registration system for IPR enforcement at the border.
 IIPA strongly recommends that Uzbekistan not adopt a border registration plan because it will prove counterproductive to effective enforcement at the border.